ravendb/bootcamp/src/Unit-3/lesson5/README.md

 }
 ````

-This listener prevents your code of to store a document with id `categories/99`.
+This listener prevents your code from storing a document with id `categories/99`.

 ### Step 3: Initialize the `DocumentStore` and register the listener